Facebook's transfer of EU citizen data to US 'valid': ECJ adviser | DW | 19.12.2019

 "In that respect, the standard contractual clauses adopted by the Commission provide a general mechanism applicable to transfers irrespective of the third country of destination and the level of protection guaranteed there," said the advocate general's written opinion.

-However, Oe did note that if the data exporters fail to act if and when these conditions change, then the responsibility falls on supervisor authorities, such as a country's Data Commissioner, "to suspend or prohibit a transfer when ... those clauses cannot be complied with."
+However, Oe did note that if the data exporters fail to act if and when these conditions change, then the responsibility falls on regulators, such as an EU country's data commissioner, "to suspend or prohibit a transfer when ... those clauses cannot be complied with."

 Read more: EU court: Google need not apply 'right to be forgotten' outside EU